Leaf Peeping in Lake George: Check Out the Top Fall Foliage Spots

 Sure, you can see and take pictures of the exquisite foliage while walking or sitting by the lake.
 But what if you could be on the lake, with 360 degree views of Lake George's foliage at its peak?

 Perhaps the best way to experience foliage on the water is with the Lake George Steamboat Company, that offers a variety of themed cruises.
-For 2019, they have an Oktoberfest Luncheon Cruise on September 28th and a Fall Full Lake Cruise on October 12th.
+They have fall cruises scheduled for the Minne Ha-Ha during October of 2020!

 See the Colors on the East Side of the Lake & Dine at The View

 Note: The View is not offering outdoor seating for 2020, but there is indoor dining by windows!